(+91) 9686 448899

-Wherever we look around ourselves, we see polymers.
-The tires of the cars that we travel in, the rubber tips on your earphones, the material of your jackets, everything around us is made of polymers.
-So much that you should realise that you are looking at polymers even when you are taking a look at yourself in the mirror since your hair and nails are made of keratin.
+Importance of polymers: wherever we look around us, we see polymer plastics.
+The tires of the cars that we travel in, the rubber tips on our earphones, the material of our jackets, everything around us is made of polymers.
+So much so that you should realise that you are looking at polymers even when you are taking a look at yourself in the mirror since your hair and nails are made of keratin.
 The DNA present in the cells of your body is also a polymer.

-Polymers may be defined as huge molecules having high to a very high molecular weight which is made by chemically bonding two or more building blocks.
-These building blocks are termed as monomers which have covalent bonds between them and may or may not be identical in structure.
+Polymers may be defined as huge molecules having high to the very high molecular weight which is made by chemically bonding two or more building blocks.
+These building blocks are termed monomers which have covalent bonds between them and may or may not be identical in structure.

 These monomers tend to be linked together in a straight line in the form of links in a chain.
 That is not to say that branching or cross-linking does not occur, but we will go over that later.
 Monomers can consist of any number of atoms and their structure depends on the number of atoms in the chain.